rjrodger/gubu/README.md

         p: '',
         w: 'type',
         m: 1050,
-        t: 'Validation failed for path "" with value "x" because the value is not of type number.',
+        t: 'Validation failed for property "" with value "x" because the value is not of type number.',
         u: {},
       }
     ],